I would like to consider an approach to the fourth commandment, around the concept of Godly love, stemming from the Greek word “agape.“

 On the other hand, Jewish traditions placed significant restrictions on physical activity during the Sabbath.
 Such as a limit to the distance an individual can walk on the Sabbath.
 I believe it’s around 1/6 of a mile or about 1 kilometer.
 Also, observant Jews use Friday as a preparation day.
 A day for avoiding traditional prohibitive activities on Saturday, such as driving, cooking, using electronic equipment, turning on lights, writing, drawing, carrying items, etcetera.
 These rules aim to create an atmosphere of rest.
 A feel of reflection and spirituality distinguishing the Sabbath from the rest of the week.
 And this sounds well and good, but Jesus had to rebuke the Pharisees, saying, “The Sabbath was made for man and not man for the Sabbath.
 Therefore, the Son of Man is also Lord of the Sabbath” (Mark 2:27-28).

-In the church, we see and have seen both extremes, One viewing the Sabbath as a mere day of rest.
+So, we see both extremes, One viewing the Sabbath as a mere day of rest.
 A day to do nothing and relax, to a more strict adherence to rules in order to avoid breaking the Sabbath.
-I would like to consider an approach to the fourth commandment, around the concept of Godly love, stemming from the Greek word “agape.”
-Consider what agape is and how it changes or affects your approach to the Sabbath.
-And what does this look like in practice?

 Agape is a Greek word, often translated as “love or charity.”
 It represents a specific type of love, distinct from other forms such as eros, which is romantic love.
 Or philia, which is brotherly love, or Storge [STORE – jay], family love.